-As expected the Mareth Line proved more than a match for Montgomery despite his unexpected "left hook" flanking attack.
-Unfortunately, Allied successes in the Gafsa and El Guettar sectors and their increasing material superiority overall make further defense of the Mareth Line impossible.
-We must withdraw to narrower positions in the Tunisian interior.
+As expected, the Mareth Line proved more than a match for Montgomery, despite his unexpected "left hook" flanking attack.
+Unfortunately, Allied successes in the Gafsa and El Guettar sectors and their increasing materiel superiority overall make further defense of the Mareth Line impossible, and so OKH orders a withdrawal to narrower positions in the Tunisian interior.